Skip to main content

 • negotiate contracts

-• choose and book suitable acts
+• choose and book artists and bands

 • deal with agents, caterers and suppliers